BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-SIMPLEX-NOTATION.md

         ]
     ]
 } [
-    note: "A note about the Simplex as a whole."
+    note: "A note about the Envelope as a whole."
 ]
 ```

-Even leaf objects like strings and numbers can be transformed into Simplexes with their own assertions:
+Even leaf objects like strings and numbers can be transformed into Envelopes with their own assertions:

 ```
 {